Things To Do In Dubai

 Yet another place to feel the snowfall in the desert other than Ski Dubai.
 Best place for ice skating in Dubai.
 Visit it even if you are not interested in ice skating for the choreographed shows.

-42. Dubai Dolphinarium – Swim with the dolphins
+42. Dubai Dolphinarium – Swim with the Dolphins

 Watch bottlenose dolphins and seals perform astonishing stunts at Dubai Dolphinarium!
 It is perfect for a family day out and especially for kids.
 Thousands visit DolDolphinariumery day to watch the friendly creatures dance, sing, and juggle in Creekside Park.